Overview – Does God Exist?

 Why God allows animals to suffer

 The evidential problem of evil can ask Hick why God would allow animals to suffer when there is no benefit.
-After all, they can’t develop spiritually like we can.
+After all, animals can’t develop spiritually like we can, so what greater good does their suffering serve?

 Why God allows such terrible evils